Commercial model

 Price Context

-The LUBA 2 AWD 5000 is currently available for purchase.
+The LUBA 2 AWD 5000 is in active commercial production and currently sold by Mammotion.
 Check the manufacturer's website or authorized retailers for the latest stock and ordering information.

 Engineering compromises and where this lawn & garden robot excels